SuniAnalytics/MechaCar_Statistical_Analysis/README.md

    Ran T-tests to analyzed if all or each lot individually are diff from population mean of 1500 PSI

-     - All Mfg Lots:
+     - All Mfg Lots: With a pvalue of 0.06, there is not enough evidence to reject the null hypothesis.

-     - Lot1: Got a tvalue of 0, which infers that this matches the null hypothesis and this lot is not diff to population mean of 1500 pounds PSI
+     - Lot1: With a pvalue of 1, null hypothesis cant be rejected as the there is no difference between mean and population mean (1500)

-     - Lot2: Got a tvalue of 0.51745, which means the lot is close to the mean of 1500 PSI
+     - Lot2: Pvalue of 0.61 and mean of 1500.02, this lot is very close to the mean of 1500 PSI

-     - Lot3: Got a very high value for tvalue (-2.09), this lot is prominently different from the mean.
+     - Lot3: With a p-value of 0.04 which is significantly lower than 0.05, this infers to reject the null hypothesis

 ![](https://github.com/SuniAnalytics/MechaCar_Statistical_Analysis/blob/main/Resources/boxplot_by_lots.png)